saldavonschwartz/Panorama/README.rst

 Automatic Panorama Stitcher
 ===========================

 This project implements a pipeline for the automatic warping of images into panoramic compositions via planar reprojection based on feature matching.
-The project is based on the work by `Brown, Szeliski and Winder <https://inst.eecs.berkeley.edu/~cs194-26/fa18/Papers/MOPS.pdf>`_, as well as lectures from `UC Berkeley’s CS194-26: Image Manipulation and Computational Photography <https://inst.eecs.berkeley.edu/~cs194-26/fa18/>`_.
+The project is based on the work by `Brown, Szeliski and Winder <https://inst.eecs.berkeley.edu/~cs194-26/fa18/Papers/MOPS.pdf>`_.

 For a detailed writeup on the project see `this post <https://0xfede.io/2019/03/09/panorama.html>`_.